tuwien-musicir/rp_extract/README.md

 ### MP3 Decoder

-If you want to use MP3, M4A, or AIF(F) files as input, you need to have one of the following decoders installed in your system:\n",
+If you want to use MP3, M4A, FLAC or AIF(F) files as input, you need to have one of the following decoders installed in your system:
+(Note: lame and mpg123 only support MP3, for all other formats use ffmpeg)

 - Linux: install ffmpeg, mpg123, or lame from your Software Install Center or package repository (how to install ffmpeg on Ubuntu 14.04: http://fcorti.com/2014/04/22/ffmpeg-ubuntu-14-04-lts )
 - Mac: FFMPeg for Mac: http://ffmpegmac.net or Lame for Mac: http://www.thalictrum.com/en/products/lame.html
 - Windows: FFMpeg.exe is already included (nothing to install)

-Note: use ffmpeg for mp3, m4a and aiff (lame and mpg123 only support mp3).

 ## Easy Getting Started